A Strong Hub

 Germany is the largest economy in the European Union (EU) and the fourth largest in the world after the USA, China, and Japan.
 The German economy has its great innovativeness and strong focus on exports to thank for its competitiveness and global networking.
 In high-selling sectors, such as car-making, mechanical and plant engineering, the chemicals industry and medical technology, exports account for well over half of total sales.
-In 2016, only China and the USA exported more goods.
-Germany invests 92 billion euros annually in research and development (R&D).
-Many companies are well on the way to “Industry 4.0”, a project destined in particular to advance digitisation in production engineering and logistics.
+In2018, only China and the USA exported more goods.
+Germany’s most important trading partners are the European Union countries, the USA, and China.
+In 2018 Germany invested 104.8 billion euros in research and development (R&D).
+For most German companies, the mega-trends of digitisation (Internet of Things, artificial intelligence, Blockchain, cyber security, smart systems, e-commerce) present a major challenge.
+At the same time, they offer opportunities for a productive and growing start-up scene in Germany.

 Since 1949 the idea of a social market economy has formed the basis of German economic policy.
 The social market economy guarantees free entrepreneurial activity while at the same time endeavouring to create social checks and balances.
 Formulated in the post-War years by Ludwig Erhard, who was later to become Federal Chancellor, the concept has kept Germany’s economic development on a successful track.
 Germany actively engages in shaping globalisation and champions a sustainable global economic system, which offers fair opportunities to everyone.

 Germany is one of the 12 countries which introduced the euro in 2002.
 The financial market crisis (2008) and the subsequent debt crisis affected the whole of the Eurozone, Germany included.
 To combat adverse impacts, the Federal Government employed a twin-track strategy, which involved not taking on any new debt and adopting measures to bolster innovativeness.
-For the first time since 1969, the government has been able to present a balanced federal budget since 2014.
+Since 2014 the government has been able to present a balanced federal budget six times in a row.